 “Redbreast 12 straddles the line between the light, fruity style most people associate with Irish whiskey and the richer, more layered style of scotch single malt,” he adds.
 “This is a great example of the quintessential Irish style of distillation.”

 “Grain can be the lightest style of whiskey but not here,” says Pontoni.
 “It’s slightly floral with complex layers of apples, and apricots with baking spice.
 It’s oily on the palate, and the use of ex-cabernet barrels makes this unique and has to be a main contributor to the complexity.”

 “We need more high-quality grain whiskeys from Ireland and Scotland,” he adds.
 Sip this over ice to reveal its creamy sweetness and the fruit influence from the wine barrels.
 It’s also a natural choice in cocktails.Continue to 5 of 5 below.

 Tyrconnell 15 Year Madeira Cask Finish Single Malt ($115)

-The Tyrconnell 15-year-old Madeira cask finish is aged for a full 15 years in ex-bourbon casks before spending an additional three months in Madeira wine casks from Portugal.
-“It’s a single malt with no doubt in its Irish heritage,” says Pontoni.
+“Tyrconnell 15-year-old is a splurge, but well worth it,” he says.
+“And actually, it can be difficult to find older Irish bottlings that aren’t extremely spendy, so this is a relative bargain.”
+It’s aged for a full 15 years in ex-bourbon casks before spending an additional three months in Madeira wine casks from Portugal.
+“It’s a single malt with no doubt to its Irish heritage,” says Pontoni.
 “This is a malty, fruity, richly textured whiskey balanced by spicy wood and honeysuckle notes thanks to the Madeira cask.”